-The Remuneration and Organisational Development committee includes five members and meets termly.
+The Remuneration committee includes four members and meets at least twice during the academic year.
 The committee's responsibilities include making recommendations to the Corporation on the remuneration of the Accounting Officer and other senior post-holders.
-Details of remuneration for the year ended 31 July 2019 are set out in note 7 to the financial statements.
-The committee also advises the Corporation on the College's health, safety and wellbeing policy and performance.
+Details of remuneration for the year ended 31 July 2020 are set out in note 7 to the financial statements.